 Having dealt with reconciliation in the previous verse, Paul here shows how reconciliation impacts the Colossians themselves.
 He turns from “pure” theology to “applied” theology.
-In verse 20 creation was reconciled to God; in this verse individuals are reconciled to God.
+In verse 20, creation was reconciled to God; in this verse, individuals are reconciled to God.
 Both the universe and people need reconciliation.

 “And you, who once were alienated”

 “Alienated” means estranged.
-At one time we were shut out from fellowship and intimacy with God.
-In the secular world in biblical times this term was used of those who lost their citizenship.
+At one time, we were shut out from fellowship and intimacy with God.
+In the secular world in biblical times, this term was used of those who lost their citizenship.
 The Colossians were without the citizenship of heaven.
 The reason there is a need for reconciliation is that people are alienated (enemies) from the life of God (Eph 2:12; 4:18).
 An automobile accident can knock out the physical life we received from our mother and father.
 However, the “life of God” is eternal.

 “and enemies in your mind by wicked works “

-They were enemies in their “mind.”
+They were enemies in their “minds.”
 This is an attitude of rebellion and persistent enmity.
 They were in a state of enmity against God.
 Man hates God because God hates man’s sin (Rom.
 1:28; 8:7,8).
 People are at odds with God both in their minds and behavior.
 They are enemies to God both from within and from without.
 Sin begins in the mind and works its way into deeds.

 “yet now He has reconciled”